mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 The tests include the following:

 1) Check database definitions

+   A database existance precondition check ensures that both databases exist.
+If they do not, no further processing is possible and the :option:`--run-all-tests` option is ignored.

 2) Check existance of objects in both databases
-3) Compare the definitions of objects
-4) Check row count for tables
-5) Check data consistency for tables

-(1) A database existance precondition check ensures that both databases exist.
-If they do not, no further processing is possible and the :option:`--run-all-tests` option is ignored.

-(2) The test for objects in both databases identifies those objects missing from one or another database.
-The following tests (3)-(5) apply only to those objects that appear in both databases.
+   The test for objects in both databases identifies those objects missing from one or another database.
+The remaining tests apply only to those objects that appear in both databases.
+To skip this test, use the :option:`--skip-object-compare` option.
+That can be useful when there are known missing objects among the databases.

+3) Compare object definitions

-(3) The definitions (the **CREATE** statements) are compared and differences are presented.
-In the case of name differences only, this test fails (since the statements are not the same) but the user may elect that this is normal and therefore may want to run the utility again with the :option:`--skip-diff` option to skip this test.
+   The definitions (the **CREATE** statements) are compared and differences are presented.
+To skip this test, use the :option:`--skip-diff` option.
+That can be useful when there are object name differences only that you want to ignore.

+4) Check table row counts

-(4) The row count check ensures that both tables have the same number of rows.
-Note that this does not ensure the table data is consistent.
-It is merely a cursory check to indicate possible missing rows in one or the other table being compared.
-The data consistency check (5) identifies the missing rows.
+   This check ensures that both tables have the same number of rows.
+   This does not ensure that the table data is consistent.
+It is merely a cursory check to indicate possible missing rows in one table or the other.
+The data consistency check identifies the missing rows.
+   To skip this test, use the :option:`--skip-row-count` option.

+5) Check table data consistency

-(5) The data consistency check identifies both changed rows as well as missing rows from one or another of the tables in the databases.
-Changed rows are displayed as a diff-style report with the format chosen (default is GRID) and missing rows are also displayed using the format chosen.
+   This check identifies both changed rows as well as missing rows from one or another of the tables in the databases.
+Changed rows are displayed as a diff-style report with the format chosen (**GRID** by default) and missing rows are also displayed using the format chosen.
+To skip this test, use the :option:`--skip-data-check` option.

+You may want to use the ``--skip-xxx`` options to run only one of the tests.
+This might be helpful when working to bring two databases into synchronization, to avoid running all of the tests repeatedly during the process.

 Each test completes with one of the following states: